Guarding against pandemic fatigue in Singapore's COVID-19 fight

 Last week the Ministry of Health announced that Singapore would go into what it dubbed as "Phase 2 (Heightened Alert)" from May 16 through Jun 13, with gatherings restricted to groups of two and working from home becoming the default for workers here.

-All schools also shifted to full home-based learning from May 19, after several primary school students tested positive for COVID-19.
+All primary and secondary schools, as well as junior colleges and Millennia Institute also shifted to full home-based learning from May 19, after several primary school students tested positive for COVID-19.

 As the situation in Singapore becomes more challenging almost a year after the country exited from its “circuit breaker” period, how might pandemic fatigue be a factor in stemming the spread of the coronavirus, and what can be done to overcome it?